 You’re not alone in this struggle.

 Finding Help & Recovery in Shawnee Mission, KS

 Alcohol & Drug Rehab Centers in Shawnee Mission, Kansas

-There are numerous ways those struggling with drug and alcohol dependence can find help.
+There are numerous ways that those struggling with drug and alcohol dependence can find help.
 These include residential treatment, partial hospitalization and outpatient treatment.
 Each form of treatment has its strong and weak points.
 Before deciding on a course of action, it’s wise to speak to a professional and discuss which solution is best.
 Drug and alcohol dependence are serious diseases, and treatment to cure dependence involves many factors.
-Choosing the right form of alcohol or drug treatment in Shawnee Mission is crucial.

 By its nature, residential treatment is relatively expensive.
 Partial hospitalization is an alternative that offers many of the benefits of residential treatment, but costs less because patients can stay at home.
 Initially, patients are hospitalized for detoxification.
 Once this is complete, their condition is assessed, and once they are considered emotionally and psychologically strong enough, they are allowed to sleep at home — or, if that’s not practical, in nearby accommodations.
-The Shawnee Mission drug rehab regime is similar to a residential clinic in that patients spend their days participating in individual and group therapy and counseling, and only return home in the evenings.
+A daily partial hospitalization drug rehab regime is similar to a residential clinic in that patients spend their days participating in individual and group therapy and counseling, and only return home in the evenings.

-Before deciding on which type of Shawnee Mission drug rehab center is best, patients and their counselors need to evaluate the patient’s condition, the severity of their dependence and their home situation.
-Additionally, they should consider expenses and the possible need to take time off work.
-Many insurance schemes will pay for at least one period of rehabilitation in a residential clinic.
+Before deciding on which type drug rehab center is best, patients and their counselors need to evaluate the patient’s condition, the severity of their dependence and their home situation.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.